-The Flinders Upper North and Local Health Network also provide a range of Allied Health Services.
-These include: Social Work; Dietician; Podiatrist; Physiotherapist; Speech Pathology; Orthotics & Prosthetics; Community Nurse/Midwife and Occupational Therapy.
+The Flinders Upper North and Local Health Network also provides a range of Allied Health Services.
+These include: Social Work; Dietician; Podiatrist; Physiotherapist; Speech Pathology; Orthotics & Prosthetics; Community Nursing and Occupational Therapy.

 These services visit regularly throughout our region.
 Referral to these services can be made through your local health service, or by speaking to your GP.
 Pastoral Care workers visit regularly.
+Ministers visit on a regular basis to provide spiritual support to patients upon request.